Summer pet safety tips

 - Never let your pet swim unsupervised.

-- Don’t let them swim into too-deep water.
+- Don’t let them swim into deep water.

-You must also make sure they don’t drink seawater, which can cause vomiting, diarrhoea, and dehydration.
+You must also make sure they don’t drink seawater, which can cause vomiting, diarrhoea, and dehydration because it's full of salt.
 Make sure you have plenty of fresh water for your dog to drink and always rinse them off with fresh water after swimming in the sea.

 ) grows in still and slow-moving water in hot weather, and it’s poisonous to dogs and cats.